sasq64/docs/RESUME.md

 ### Swimsuitboys AB (2006 -2010)
 **Main Tasks**
 Design, implementation and documentation of a technology named Swimmer, a Virtual Machine for small devices.
-C++ and Java/J2ME.
+C++, Python and Java/J2ME.

 Swimsuit Boys was a company I started together with a few old colleagues, to develop a technology I had started on my spare time; A thin client application with a fast virtual machine, and a server infrastructure that could send down code and data to connected clients.